Andresr35/HOOF-IMU/README.md

 - [x] Distance/Reliablility measurement ~40 ft
 - [x] Complete power management system
 - [x] Complete real-time plotting using BetterSerialMonitor
 - [ ] Integrate GPS into the IMU system No Longer Feasbile due to Time Constraints
-- [ ] Complete PCB design with integrated circuits and order appropriate chips Future Goal See the [open issues](https://github.com/Jdiazcaminos/HOOF-IMU/issues) for a full list of proposed features (and known issues).
+- [ ] Complete PCB design with integrated circuits and order appropriate chips Future Goal
+- [ ] Replace SEED with nRF52840

+      See the [open issues](https://github.com/Jdiazcaminos/HOOF-IMU/issues) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>